g0vNYC/talkto.nyc/content/learn/make-survey/_index.md

 ---
 title: "Make Survey"
 description: "Making surveys"
-featured_image: ''
+hero: "Create a pol.is survey in a few easy steps and learn what your community thinks and feels."
 ---

-# Get started on making your own survey

-## Create a pol.is survey in a few easy steps and learn what your community thinks and feels.

 1. [Create a free account](https://pol.is/createuser)
   * if you see 'bad request' while creating an account, please choose a longer password